Support for Criminal Accounts Damage Recovery Act

 - Only those who have requested (or the agents of those requesting) payment of damage recovery benefits for a specific account may view decision tables.
 Eligible individuals who wish to view decision tables must contact 2 business days prior to the date they wish to view the tables.
 This unit will provide information about the process, location, etc. involved in viewing decision tables.

-- Contact the Seven Bank Financial Crime Prevention Division at 03-6860-0186 for inquiry and consultation support.
+- Contact the Seven Bank Operations Center at 045-348-8868 for inquiry and consultation support.

 [Service hours: Monday-Friday 9:00-17:00 (excluding national holidays, at the end of the year, and the New Year's holiday)]